-was defined by setting up different constraints for the solver.
-After the desired final target for each optimization procedure is set, the solver runs by changing the swing settings in order to produce results as close as possible to the desired target.
+The goals of product slate optimization procedures (e.g. maximizing gasoline production) are defined by setting up different constraints for the solver.
+After the desired final target of each optimization procedure is set, the solver automatically runs by changing the swing settings to produce results as close as possible to the target.

-The first place where splitting/mixing of flows can occur is the distillation column.
-The model is capable of mixing the streams coming out of the column.
-Each of these streams can be mixed with the heavier or lighter streams adjacent to them.
+The first units where splitting/mixing of flows can occur are the distillation columns (atmospheric and vacuum towers).
+The model can mix the streams coming out of the column.
+Each of these streams can be mixed with heavier or lighter streams adjacent to them.
 Then, splitting/mixing occurs among connected process units.
 Currently the splitter has the following assumptions:

-- Mixing of the distillation column streams is limited to a 10 vol. % for each stream. - Mixing at other swings can occur with no restriction in the split of their input stream in any proportion between their output streams.
+- Mixing of distillation column streams is limited to be lower than 10 vol. % of each stream. - Mixing at other swings can occur with no restriction in the split of their input stream in any proportion between their output streams.

-Use of the first two optimization procedures is straightforward and the tools can be run by only specifying the desired gasoline production value or the desired gasoline to diesel ratio at the Expert Input worksheet.
-Using the third optimization feature requires manually specifying the desired share of each product in the product slate also at the from the Expert Input worksheet.
+Using the first two optimization procedures is straightforward, and they can be run by only specifying the desired gasoline production value or the desired gasoline to diesel ratio at the Expert Input worksheet.
+Using the third optimization feature requires manually specifying the desired share of each product in product slate via the Expert Input worksheet.

-The first tool requires the percentage of gasoline in the product slate, and the optimization procedure is allowed to vary the amount of the rest of the products freely in order to get as close as possible to the specified amount of gasoline in the product slate.
-The second optimization procedure requires a gasoline to diesel ratio as input and can freely change the rest of the products in order to yield the desired gasoline to diesel ratio.
-The specification of the gasoline to diesel ratio, puts constraints on both gasoline and diesel production, which means slightly less freedom for the solver, and therefore slightly less flexibility compared to the first optimization procedure.
+The first tool requires specifying the percentage of gasoline in product slate such that the optimization procedure can vary the shares of other products freely in order to get as close as possible to the specified amount of gasoline.
+The second optimization procedure requires a specific gasoline to diesel ratio as input and can also freely change the shares of other products in order to yield the desired gasoline to diesel ratio.
+The specification of the gasoline to diesel ratio sets constraints on both gasoline and diesel production, indicating slightly constrained solver search domain and therefore slightly less flexibility compared to the first optimization procedure.

-For the third optimization procedure, the whole product slate needs to be specified, and in this case the solver calculations are much less likely to converge to the exact specified product slate due to the number of constraints that need to be met, and the model only tries to get as close as possible to the speculated product slate, especially if the new product slate significantly varies from the original product slate.
+For the third optimization procedure, the whole product slate needs to be specified.
+Solver calculations in this case are much less likely to converge to the exact specified product slate due to the large number of constraints that need to be satisfied.
+This procedure only tries to get as close as possible to the desired product slate, especially if the desired product slate is significantly different from the original product slate obtained from PRELIM default settings (without optimization).